-Four sources of information regarding closings and delayed openings of county/state offices will be available:
+Four sources of information regarding closings and delayed openings of county/state offices are available:

-1. Check South Carolina Educational Television and Radio.
-SCETV will broadcast a "crawl" showing the information and will announce it on SCETV radio.
-SCETV and SCETV radio will broadcast the information state-wide.
+- Check South Carolina Educational Television and Radio.
+SCETV will broadcast a "crawl" showing the information and announce it on SCETV radio.
+SCETV and SCETV radio will broadcast the information statewide.

-3. The South Carolina Emergency Manager Mobile App.
-The S.C.
-Emergency Manager app is your personal emergency management tool that displays a complete list of all state and county government closings.
+- The South Carolina Emergency Manager Mobile App.
+The SC Emergency Manager app is your personal emergency management tool that displays a complete list of all state and county government closings.

 County/state closing information can change rapidly.
 Employees should contact their immediate supervisors if they have questions.

 State regulations allow the Governor to authorize pay for missed days under certain circumstances.
 S.C.
 Code Ann.
 8-11-57 (1976, as amended) provides: "Notwithstanding any other provision of law whenever the Governor declares a state of emergency or orders all or some state offices closed due to hazardous weather conditions he may authorize up to five days leave with pay for affected state employees who are absent from work due to the state of emergency or the hazardous weather conditions."
 S.C.
 HR Regulation 19-712.01 (K) includes further information about Hazardous Weather and Emergency Leave.
 These provisions govern hazardous weather and emergency leave for state employees.